JUSTRUDYan/JUSTRUDYan/README.md

 Thank you for your time.
 Break a lag and bye bye.

-p.s. yes i write this in VS
+P.S.
+Yes i write this in VS